frvaillant/cashbox/Readme.md

  - Materialize css
  - Javascript

+# License
+MIT

 #How to install

 download the repo
 ```
 git clone https://github.com/frvaillant/cashbox
 ```
-run the file
+run the command
 ```
-install.sh
+sh install.sh
 ```
-The script will ask you informations to set up your database and run the necessary commands
+The script will ask you informations to set up your database and will run the necessary commands